 The PA has been planning to replace the pipe since 2008, with the financing of the United states Agency for International Development.

-The pipe, built by in 1972, loses 45-50 percent of the water flowing in it due to deterioration, illegal connections, bad construction and faulty installation, the American construction company MWH wrote in its project description.
+The pipe, built by Israel in 1972, loses 45-50 percent of the water flowing in it due to deterioration, illegal connections, bad construction and faulty installation, the American construction company MWH wrote in its project description.

 Much of the water flowing in the pipe, which passes under residential and farming areas, is stolen, especially for farming.
 The water quality is unsafe, the company wrote.